Skip to content

 Response

-Once the fetch method is called, Eden Treaty return a promise containing an object with the following properties:
+Once the fetch method is called, Eden Treaty returns a Promise containing an object with the following properties:

 • data - returned value of the response (2xx)